By Wesley Gallagher

 Who Does DBT Help?

-While originally developed to treat people with BPD and suicidal tendencies, dialectical behavior therapy has been adapted to help people with other mental health and addiction issues, including substance abuse, depression, post-traumatic stress disorder, and eating disorders
+While originally developed to treat people with BPD and suicidal tendencies, dialectical behavior therapy has been adapted to help people with other mental health and addiction issues, including substance abuse, depression, post-traumatic stress disorder, and eating disorders.

 The Meadows uses DBT, among other forms of therapy, to treat disordered eating that presents alongside substance use disorder or mental health issues, as it has been proven effective at helping people with this condition to slow or stop problematic behaviors.
 The therapist and patient work together to increase the patient’s emotional and cognitive regulation by pinpointing what triggers reactive states and learning coping skills for triggering situations.
 At the same time, the patient learns to accept and tolerate hard circumstances and their own negative actions with mindfulness and distress tolerance skills.

 This multi-pronged approach deals with internal and external forces, both validating the patient and motivating them to long-term positive change.
+Call us today to discuss our wide range of treatment options and find the program that is best for you.